i-am-west/multifilecopyplugin/README.md

 # Multi-File Copy Plugin

-An IntelliJ IDEA plugin to select multiple files and copy their contents to the clipboard.
+An IntelliJ IDEA plugin that enhances your workflow by providing advanced file content copying capabilities.
+Perfect for sharing code with AI agents, team collaboration, or documentation purposes.

 ## Features

-- Copy contents of multiple selected files.
+- **Multiple File Selection**: Copy contents of multiple selected files from the Project view
+- **Open Tabs Copy**: Copy contents of all currently open editor tabs
+- **Project Structure Copy**: Extract and copy structural elements of selected files without implementation details
+- **Simplified Structure Copy**: Create token-efficient versions of code structure by omitting private members and unnecessary details
+- **Smart Filtering**: Automatically excludes binary files, large files (>1MB), and system files
-- Each file's content is preceded by its file path.
+- **Path Preservation**: Each file's content is preceded by its file path for better context
+- **Keyboard Shortcuts**:
+  - Copy Selected Files: `Shift+Ctrl+Alt+C`
+  - Copy Open Tabs: `Shift+Ctrl+T`
+  - Copy Project Structure: `Shift+Ctrl+Alt+S`
+  - Copy Simplified Structure: `Shift+Ctrl+Alt+P`

 ## Installation

-1. Download the plugin ZIP from releases or build artifacts
+1. Download the plugin JAR from the [Releases](../../releases) page
-2. In IntelliJ IDEA, go to **File > Settings > Plugins**.
+2. In IntelliJ IDEA, go to **File > Settings > Plugins**
-3. Click **Install from Disk...** and select the JAR file.
+3. Click the gear icon (⚙️) and select **Install Plugin from Disk...**
-4. Restart IntelliJ IDEA.
+4. Select the downloaded JAR file
+5. Click **OK** and restart IntelliJ IDEA when prompted

 ## Usage

+### Copy Selected Files
-1. Select the files in the Project view.
+1. Select one or more files in the Project view
-2. Right-click and choose **Copy Multiple Files to Clipboard**.
+2. Right-click and choose **Copy Multiple Files to Clipboard**
+   - Or use keyboard shortcut: `Shift+Ctrl+Alt+C`

+### Copy Open Tabs
+1. Access via **Edit > Copy Open Tabs to Clipboard**
+   - Or use keyboard shortcut: `Shift+Ctrl+T`

+### Copy Project Structure
+1. Select files or directories in the Project view
+2. Right-click and choose **Copy Project Structure to Clipboard**
+   - Or use keyboard shortcut: `Shift+Ctrl+Alt+S`

+### Copy Simplified Structure
+1. Select files or directories in the Project view
+2. Right-click and choose **Copy Simplified Structure to Clipboard**
+   - Or use keyboard shortcut: `Shift+Ctrl+Alt+P`

+## Requirements

+- IntelliJ IDEA 2024.1 (build 241) or later
+- Java 17 or later

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License